 And whether I accompany you as a guide or therapist, this is the compass I use for our journey together.

-I worked with people from all walks of life at Waterloo Community Counselling, students from London South Bank University, asylum seekers and French-speaking migrants at the Multi-Ethnic Counselling Service.
+I’ve had experience in the third sector, offering therapy to people from all walks of life at Waterloo Community Counselling, students from London South Bank University, asylum seekers and French-speaking immigrants at the Multi-Ethnic Counselling Service.

-Currently, I work in private practice and as an associate counsellor for the Wilderness Foundation.
+Currently, I work in private practice and as an associate counsellor for the charity The Wilderness Foundation.

-Through the years, I've helped my clients deal with issues such as anxiety, depression, creativity, life transitions, bereavement and low self-esteem, among other things.
+I've helped my clients deal with issues such as anxiety, depression, life transitions, bereavement, trauma and low self-esteem, among other things.

-I enjoy working with a diverse range of people and I have a particular interest in grief and loss, life transition, identity, imagination and ritual.
+I enjoy working with a diverse range of people and I have extensive experience supporting expats/bicultural people, young adults (20-35) and people working in the arts and creative fields.

 As a nature and forest therapy guide, I lead public and private forest therapy experiences.
 I particularly enjoy the group and reciprocity elements of this practice, which stand apart in an increasingly individualistic society.

-I'm a member of the BACP and of the Association of Nature and Forest Therapy and I abide by their code of ethics.
+I'm an accredited registrant of the National Counselling & Psychotherapy Society (NCPS) and a member of the Association of Nature and Forest Therapy and I abide by their code of ethics.

-I'm committed to continued professional development and I am in regular supervision, as required by the BACP.
+I'm committed to continued professional development and I am in regular supervision.